angular-schule/website-articles/blog/2025-05-angular20/README.md

 );
 ```

-Please note that a resource is solely meant for *retrieving* data from an API and exposing it with signals.
+Please note that a resource is only meant for *retrieving* data from an API and exposing it with signals.
 Write operations such as create, update, or delete cannot be handled with a resource.
 You must continue to use `HttpClient` directly for those.